cdlhub/documentation/md/ReferenceModel.md

 None.
 The output stream is a simple list of event_ids (4 byte integers).

 ##### Parameters
-* chunk number - corresponds to the chunk number in the input file (see below)
-* process number - the process number that determines which partition of events are streamed out
+* process number - determines which partition of events to output to a single process
-* number of processes - the total number of processes which determines the number of partitions
+* number of processes - determines the total number of partitions of events to distribute to processes

 ##### Usage
 ```
 $ eve [parameters] > [output].bin
-$ eve [parameters] | getmodel [parameters] | gulcalc [parameters] > [stdout].bin
+$ eve [parameters] | getmodel | gulcalc [parameters] > [stdout].bin
 ```

 ##### Example
 ```
-$ eve 1 1 2 > events1_2.bin
+$ eve 1 2 > events1_2.bin
-$ eve 1 1 2 | getmodel 1 | gulcalc -C1 -S100 > gulcalc.bin
+$ eve 1 2 | getmodel | gulcalc -S100 -i - > gulcalc.bin
 ```

-In this example, the events from the file e_chunk_1_data.bin will be read into memory and the first half (partition 1 of 2) would be streamed out to binary file, or downstream to a single process calculation workflow.
+In this example, the events from the file **events.bin** will be read into memory and the first half (partition 1 of 2) would be streamed out to binary file, or downstream to a single process calculation workflow.

 ##### Internal data
 The program requires an event binary.
-The file is picked up from the directory where the program is invoked and has the following filename;
+The file is picked up from the **input** sub-directory relative to where the program is invoked and has the following filename;
-* e_chunk_{chunk}_data.bin
+* input/events.bin

-The data structure of e_chunk_{chunk}_data.bin is a simple list of event ids (4 byte integers).
+The data structure of events.bin is a simple list of event ids (4 byte integers).

 [Return to top](#referencemodel)

 <a id="getmodel"></a>
 ## getmodel

 getmodel generates a stream of effective damageability distributions (cdfs) from an input list of events.
-Specifically, it reads pre-generated Oasis format cdfs and converts them into a binary stream.
+Specifically, it combines the probability distributions from the model files, eventfootprint.bin and vulnerability.bin, to generate effectice damageability cdfs for the subset of exposures contained in the items.bin file and converts them into a binary stream.
 The source input data must have been generated as binary files by a separate program.

 This is reference example of the class of programs which generates the damage distributions for an event set and streams them into memory.
 It is envisaged that model developers who wish to use the toolkit as a back-end calculator of their existing platforms can write their own version of getmodel, reading in their own source data and converting it into the standard output stream.
 As long as the standard input and output structures are adhered to, the program can be written in any language and read any input data.